MichelDucartier/ada-jekyll/index.md

   <iframe class="responsive-iframe" src="assets/plot/mip_personas.html"></iframe>
 </div>

+How interesting!
 As we can observe, the average persona's MIP score of actors tends to be around 0.4, meaning a relatively average polarisation of roles.
 The histogram is bell-shaped with a substantial spread.
 This distribution indicates that while there's a strong central tendency — most actors have an average degree of persona specialization.
 The very high spike in density at 1 is due to actors for which the average persona was fully polarized, that is they only played a single persona accross their movies.